 Certified Nurse-Midwife (CNM)

-Certified Nurse-Midwife (CNM) is an individual educated in the two disciplines of nursing and midwifery, who possesses evidence of certification according to the requirements of the American College of Nurse-Midwives.*
+A Certified Nurse-Midwife (CNM) is an individual educated in the two disciplines of nursing and midwifery, who possesses evidence of certification according to the requirements of the American College of Nurse-Midwives.*

 -These are my pick These women have an advanced medical degree the same as a nurse practitioner.
 They can resuscitate both baby and mom.
 They bring with them pitocin in case of hemorrhage, they very often work with OBGYN's to transfer a woman who becomes high risk.
 If they develop complications, or if mom needs to be transported.
 They monitor for these things very closely.
 And in no case would they deliver a women who (even if they begged) should not deliver out of the hospital.
 Many of the time these women deliver at homes because in this country most birth centers close within a few yeas of opening.
 Due to a lack of support from insurance companies.